-Software testing is a process, to evaluate the functionality of a software application with an intent to find whether the developed software met the specified requirements or not and to identify the defects to ensure that the product is defect-free in order to produce the quality product.
+Software testing is a process, to evaluate the functionality of a software application with the intent to find whether the developed software met the specified requirements or not and to identify the defects to ensure that the product is defect-free in order to produce the quality product.
 The scope of software testing is experiencing continuous evolution.
 With the continuous developments in technology, software testing experts have come up with the latest trends for the software testing industry.
 Let’s take a retrospective look at the top trends in software testing.

 - Intelligent Automation